Does Auto Insurance Cover Damage From a Fallen Tree?

 If you have a $500 deductible and the estimate to fix your car is $600, you might not want to turn the claim in.
 Although you have Comprehensive coverage and the fallen tree or branch is covered, you would only be collecting $100 from the insurance company to fix it. ($600 claim minus $500 deductible = $100 claims check).

 That $100 probably isn’t worth it, considering each claim you file with your company will likely result in some type of premium increase at your next renewal.

-If you aren’t financing your car, then buying Comprehensive and Collision is optional.
-An option that some people choose is to just buy Comprehensive, but not Collision.
+If you aren’t financing your car, then buying comprehensive and collision coverage is optional.
+An option that some people choose is to just buy comprehensive coverage, but not collision coverage.

 The main purpose of doing this is to save money on their premiums.
-Collision is almost always more expensive than Comprehensive.
-Comprehensive also has a much broader scope of coverage and covers more things that are completely out of our control.
+Collision coverage is almost always more expensive than comprehensive coverage.
+Comprehensive coverage also has a much broader scope of coverage and covers more things that are completely out of our control.